jizt-it/jizt-backend-microservice/docs/source/backend/2_rest_api.rst

 The generation of summaries is a process that can take several seconds, depending on the length of the text to be summarized, the parameters with which the summary is generated or the service load at the moment.
-Because of that, it would not be appropiate that summaries were requested with a single HTTP request, since it would be too long-lived.
+Because of that, it would not be appropriate that summaries were requested with a single HTTP request, since it would be too long-lived.

 We handle this with asynchronous request processing, with which requesting a summary is a two-step process.